CHARA array: Functionality

-CHARA's six telescopes each have a one-meter diameter mirror to reflect light.
+CHARA's six telescopes each have a one-meter-diameter mirror to reflect light.
 They are spread across Mount Wilson to increase the angular resolution of the array.
-Each of the six telescopes provides a different image, to combine it into one image the light from each telescope is transported through vacuum tubes and fed into a single beam, where they are matched up to within one micron.
+Each of the six telescopes provides a different image; to combine it into one image, the light from each telescope is transported through vacuum tubes and fed into a single beam, where they are matched up to within one micron.
 This process is called interferometry, and allows the array to have the same resolving power as a telescope with a 330-meter mirror, and an angular resolution of 200 micro-arcseconds.
-In 2024 a 7th telescope was added to the array.
+In 2024, a 7th telescope was added to the array.
 This is a mobile telescope which can extend the resolving power of the array up to that of a telescope with approximately 600-meter mirror.

 History

-In 1984 CHARA was founded, and with financial support from the National Science Foundation (NSF), in 1985 planning for the array began.
-Construction for the array started on July 13, 1996, and with $6.3 million awarded to GSU by the NSF, and the same amount matched by GSU, going towards the effort.
-In July 1998, GSU was awarded another $1.5 million by W.M.
-Keck Foundation, which allowed for a sixth telescope to be added to the previously planned five.
+CHARA was founded in 1984, and with financial support from the National Science Foundation (NSF), planning for the array began in 1985.
+Construction for the array started on July 13, 1996, and with $6.3 million awarded to Georgia State University by the NSF, and the same amount matched by GSU, going towards the effort.
+In July 1998, GSU was awarded another $1.5 million by the W. M. Keck Foundation, which allowed for a sixth telescope to be added to the previously planned five.
 With a final gift of $574,000 from David and Lucile Packard Foundation, the funding for the array was completed in October 1998.

 After another five years of construction, the CHARA array was completed in 2003.
-In April of the same year, CHARA was awarded a 3-year grant to support scientific programs at the center, which was renewed in 2006.
-In 2013 another grant from the NSF worth 3.6 million was given to the center.
+In April of that year, CHARA was awarded a 3-year grant to support scientific programs at the center, which was renewed in 2006.
+In 2013, another grant from the NSF worth $3.6 million was given to the center.

-Observatories throughout the world have come to CHARA to test beam combining technology.
+Observatories throughout the world have come to CHARA to test beam-combining technology.